Alim-Kutchhi/QA_Ecommerce_Project/README.md

 # Create a starter README.md for the QA project

-readme_content = """# QA E-Commerce Testing Project
+# QA E-Commerce Testing Project

 ## Overview
 This project demonstrates manual QA testing skills by testing core functionality of a sample e-commerce web application.